 The stress of the doctor-patient relationship is heightened when a patient has a chronic illness that requires multiple weekly or monthly doctor visits to several different specialists.
 Depending on the institution (and the doctor), it may be necessary to take half a day off from work, just to get your 15 minutes of face-time.
 So in that 15 minutes, do you really want to have to recount everything that happened at the last 3 appointments you had with other doctors?
 Leaves no time to discuss why you are seeing the specialist sitting in front of you.
 Which brings me to the reason for my rant – it is critically important for healthcare providers to communicate with each other AND their patients.

-As noted on my homepage, my husband has a chronic illness, which places me squarely in the position of spouse/caregiver.
+My husband has a chronic illness, which places me squarely in the position of spouse/caregiver.
 I do NOT want to be his doctor as well.
 He recently was hospitalized and throughout the entire stay, we found it a challenge to get information about what was going on.
 Indeed, even now that he’s home, we continue to struggle with getting information.
 Being sick is scary -- not just for patients, but for their family members too!!
 My husband and I have been battling the healthcare system for years and appear to be losing.
 The scary thing is – I am a physician!!
 If I am having this much trouble navigating, what happens to those who are not capable of or do not understand the importance of advocating for themselves or their loved ones??

 Perhaps this is why my days are so hectic – since I know what it is like to be on the other side, I NEVER want my patient, or their family, to feel as if they are alone in this battle.
 So I make it my responsibility to advocate on behalf of my patients.
 Who is advocating for you?